jeremiepoiroux/kanji-list/README.md

 | diff. mean | -15.26 | -49.18| -148.75| -21.72 | -11.21    | -2.44| -6.51| -36.44   | -34.17   | -53.07     |
 | ratio mean | 1.24   | 0.96  | 0.88   | 1.14   | 1.17      | 1.17 | 1.17 | 0.97     | 0.98     | 0.97       |

 Third, we add some information to the .csv and calculate some basic statistics.
 We use the [kanjiapi](https://kanjiapi.dev/) by Iridium Szreter to add the meaning of each kanji, as well as its readings, unicode, stoke count, JLPT level (from 5 to 1) and school grade level (from 1 to 6 for primary school and 8 for high school).
+For comparison with other databases, we keep Patricks measures.

 ## A new list: ordering the kanjis